What Is An ETF? Should I Add It To My Portfolio?

 You’re likely here because you want to learn more about stocks, or you’ve come across this term and it just leaves you more confused than when you started.
 For you to have a basic understanding, we’ll need to give you a breakdown of other similarly perplexing acronyms.
 But once we’re through you’ll get the hang of it in no time.

-ETF shares have their own value based off the assets held under this ETF.
+ETF shares have their own value based on the assets held under this ETF.
 You enjoy ownership of many different assets from just one share.

 Why do people like to invest in ETFs?
 Because of liquidity.
 Liquidity is just a fancy word for how often something is traded.
 Because an ETF is a share, it can change value a lot, so people tend to buy and sell daily.